Testing Campaigns on yourself

 To check, Google Chrome opens an incognito window in a darker color.
 In addition, check for this symbol.

-You can also use the approach of displaying the idea on a specific URL.
-The setting can be found for instance while working with weblayers under
+Alternatively, you can also use the approach of displaying the campaign on a specific URL.
+The setting can be found, for instance, while working with weblayers under

 Here you can set the option to

-Page with URL and afterwards insert the URL you want to use.
+Page with URL to insert the URL you want to use.